nvpro-samples/vk_lod_clusters/README.md

 ## Problem-Solving

-The technology being quite new, we might not have ironed out all issues.
+The sample uses a lot of technologies and has many configurations.
+We don't have a lot of test coverage for it.
 If you experience instabilities, please let us know through GitHub Issues.
 You can use the commandline to change some defaults:

 * `--renderer 0` starts with rasterization.